A Note on Likelihood Ratio Tests for Models with Latent Variables: Introduction

 We further provide some remarks on the LRT in Examples 1(b) and 2(b) that use a LRT for comparing the fitted model with the saturated model.
 Although Wilks' theorem holds asymptotically in example 2(b), the $\chi^2$ approximation may not always work well as in our simulated example.
 This is because, when the number of items becomes larger and the sample size is not large enough, the contingency table for all $2^J$ response patterns may be sparse and thus the saturated model cannot be accurately estimated.
 In that case, it is better to use a limited-information inference method \citep[e.g.][]{maydeu2005limited,maydeu2006limited} as a goodness-of-fit test statistic.
-Similar issues might occur with Example 1(b).
-Various studies have found conflicting results of under factoring against over factoring (see \cite{auerswald.moshagen:2019} and references therein). \cite{yuan2015empirical} found that under large $J$ and small $N$ the test over rejects the fitted model with a rejection probability much higher that the nominal one.
-They proposed an empirical approach based on the Bartlett correction to correct the mean of the test statistic so that is better approximated by $\chi^2$ with a large $J$ and/or small $N$.
-Also \citet{moshagen2012model} concluded that the LRT for overall goodness-of-fit depends on the size of the covariance matrix (number of observed variables, $J$) when all other assumptions are being met (normality, no misspecifications).
-The paper also gives many references of other studies who found that the LRT is largely inflated when there are violations of normality (see \citet{satorra.bentler:2001} for the LRT statistic under non-normality).
+Similar issues might also occur to Example 1(b).